 Located in Oak Hill Cemetery you will find plenty of Magnolia trees and even a few Cherry Blossom trees.
 You can find this hidden gem in Georgetown near Dumbarton Oaks.

-Oak Hill Cemetery on Google MapsPhotos of Magnolias in Washington DC
+National Arboretum on Google MapsPhotos of Magnolias in Washington DC

 Here are more photos of DC’s Magnolias through the years.
 The saucer magnolias are a blast to photograph no matter if you’re shooting on a wide angle lens or telephoto.
+You may want to get a polarized filter to cut down on the sun reflecting off the petals.

 If you’ve enjoyed this post please share a pin on Pinterest.